 - A. On lots used for residential purposes, no fence shall exceed six feet in total height, and no fence more than three feet in total height shall be erected in front of a front setback.
 The total height of a fence shall include the height of any wall(s), retaining wall(s), berm(s), or the like.
-Decorative fence posts may extend above the foregoing height limitations by no more than six inches. - B. On lots used for nonresidential purposes, Site Plan approval of by the Planning Board shall beis required prior to the erection of a fence or wall more than three feet in heightin front of the front setback line or for a fence more than six feet in height.
-The Planning Board's review and approval of any such application shall be based upon safety, visual impact and other reasonable considerations. - C. All fences shall be constructed so that the finished side faces outward from the premises with the backers and/or supports facing inward toward the property owner's side of the premises.
+Decorative fence posts may extend above the foregoing height limitations by no more than six inches. - B. On lots used for nonresidential purposes, Site Plan approval by the Planning Board is required prior to the erection of a fence or wall more than three feet in height.
+The Planning Board's review and approval of any such application shall be based upon safety, visual impact and other reasonable considerations. - C. All fences shall be constructed so that the finished side faces outward from the premises with the backers and/or supports facing inward toward the property owner's side of the premises. - D. At the intersection of two or more streets, no hedge, berm, fence, or wall (other than a single tree or post) which is higher than three feet above ground level, nor any obstruction to vision, including agricultural crops, shall be permitted in the triangular area formed by the intersecting street lines and a line joining each 50 feet distant from such

-- D. At the intersection of two or more streets, no hedge, berm, fence or wall (other than a single tree or post) which is higher than three feet above ground level, nor any obstruction to vision, including agricultural crops, shall be permitted in the triangular area formed by the intersecting street lines and a line joining each 50 feet distant from such intersection measured along the edge of pavement. - E. The provisions of this section relating to height limitations shall not apply to fences on premises used exclusively for farm purposes, except that the provisions of Subsection D hereof shall apply to premises used exclusively for farm purposes.
+- intersection measured along the edge of pavement. - E. The provisions of this section relating to height limitations shall not apply to fences on premises used exclusively for farm purposes, except that the provisions of Subsection D hereof shall apply to premises used exclusively for farm purposes.